 Spinal Manipulation.
 Evidence suggests that spinal manipulation is effective for both lumbar disc herniation and acute sciatica.

 Weight Control.
 Excess weight creates extra stress on the back.
 By losing weight, and maintaining a healthy weight, it is possible to reduce stress on the lower back.

 Yoga.
 A combination of physical activity, breathing exercises, and meditation may improve function and relieve chronic back pain in some patients.

 It is important that patients avoid too much bed rest, which can lead to stiff joints, weak muscles, and complicate the recovery.
 If possible, rest in a comfortable position for no more than 30 minutes, and then go for a short walk.
 Also, doing light work is good therapy, but the patient should avoid any activities that worsen the pain.

-Surgery may be useful if non-surgical treatments have not provided adequate pain relief from a herniated disk.
+Surgery may be useful if non-surgical treatments have not provided adequate pain relief from a herniated disc.
 The following back surgeries are options:

 Is it Possible to Prevent a Herniated Disc?

-Though a herniated disk can result from normal wear and tear, it’s important to maintain a healthy spine while avoiding spinal injuries.
+Though a herniated disc can result from normal wear and tear, it’s important to maintain a healthy spine while avoiding spinal injuries.